2019 Midwestern U.S. floods: Nebraska

 On March 14, 2019, the Spencer Dam on the Niobrara River collapsed, releasing an eleven-foot wall of water.
 The unrestrained flooding which followed destroyed three bridges downstream, including the Highway 281 bridge.

 In east central Nebraska, residents along the flooded Missouri, Platte and Elkhorn Rivers were forced to evacuate as some locals experienced all-time record flooding.
 The city of Norfolk evacuated a third of its residents.
-The Platte and Elkhorn Rivers had overflowed their levees in the greater Omaha region and some communities were put under a mandatory evacuation order.
+The Platte and Elkhorn Rivers had overflowed their levees in the greater Omaha region, and some communities were put under a mandatory evacuation order.
 The Platte River at numerous sites had reached flooding of "historical proportions" with some sites breaking all-time record flood levels by as much as 5 ft.
 By March 15, access to the city of Fremont was blocked due to all roads being closed in and out of the city.
-This remained the case days later with national guard military convoys being set up to get food and other supplies into the city.
+This remained the case days later, with national guard military convoys being set up to get food and other supplies into the city.

-Offutt Air Force Base had extensive flooding from the Platte River, inundating 30 buildings and 3000 ft of their only runway.
+Offutt Air Force Base had extensive flooding from the Missouri River, inundating 30 buildings and 3000 ft of their only runway.
 The base received damage that was said to "not be repaired for months", which caused some events to be moved back.
-Camp Ashland, one of the Nebraska National Guard’s main training sites, was also extensively damaged, with 51 of 62 buildings affected.
+Camp Ashland, one of the Nebraska National Guard's main training sites, was also extensively damaged, with 51 of 62 buildings affected.
 Military representatives stated that the flooding is the worst that the camp has seen in its history, including a serious flood from 2015 that cost 3.7 million in repairs.
 It took several months to clean and repair the facility to support scaled back operations, with more extensive rebuilding efforts ongoing for the next several years.

 Thirty of the one hundred homes in Lynch were destroyed by the flood.

 On March 18, Nebraska governor Pete Ricketts declared a state of emergency and stated that the floods caused "[t]he most extensive damage our state has ever experienced."

 Flood damage in Nebraska has been estimated at over $1.3 billion, including "$449 million in damage to roads, levees and other infrastructure."
-Twenty seven bridges were damaged.
+Twenty-seven bridges were damaged.

 Agricultural damages included "$440 million in crop losses; and $400 million in cattle losses."
 Livestock losses included seven hundred hogs that were drowned on a farm near Fremont.
-Volunteers from Ohio’s Rural America Relief mounted a 10 truck convoy to North Bend with supplies for farm cleanup, "including four Gators to access the saturated fields."
+Volunteers from Ohio's Rural America Relief mounted a 10 truck convoy to North Bend with supplies for farm cleanup, "including four Gators to access the saturated fields."
 After the 2011 Missouri River Flood, "it took years for some affected fields to be cleaned of debris and sand," according to a Nebraska DOT official."
-Nebraska agronomists stress the importance of choosing appropriate cover crops for flooded fields which can not be replanted.
+Nebraska's agronomists stress the importance of choosing appropriate cover crops for flooded fields which can not be replanted.

 The University of Nebraska announced Flood Recovery Serviceships with the Nebraska Disaster Recovery Service Corps, sending 24 students to affected communities.